porfanid/Design-and-Analysis-of-Algorithms/README.md

 The file containing the function is **basic functions.hs**.
 In order to use it, you need to write:

-`Import BasicFunctions` if you are writing your code in a file
+`import BasicFunctions` if you are writing your code in a file

 `:l BasicFunctions` if you are using the terminal